Hitmetrix - User behavior analytics & recording

 Apple settles Siri privacy lawsuit for $95M

 Apple has proposed a decision date of February 14, 2025.
-A website will be set up within 45 days to confirm eligibility, and users will have until May 15, 2025, to file their claims.
-The settlement amount per user could be up to $20 per device, with a maximum of $100 for owners of multiple devices.
+A website will set up within 45 days to confirm eligibility.
+Users will have until May 15, 2025, to submit claims.
+The settlement may provide up to $20 per device, and owners with multiple devices may claim up to $100.

 Apple settles Siri lawsuit

-For users concerned about privacy, Siri can be disabled through device settings.
-On iOS devices, users can go to Settings > Siri > Talk to Siri > Off, and turn off “Press Home for Siri” or “Press Side Button for Siri.”
-On a Mac, Siri settings can be controlled through the Apple menu.
-This case highlights ongoing privacy concerns with voice assistants and mirrors a similar case against Google.
+Users worried about privacy can disable Siri through device settings.
+On iOS devices, they can go to Settings > Siri > Talk to Siri > Off.
+They can also turn off “Press Home for Siri” or “Press Side Button for Siri.”
+On a Mac, users can adjust Siri settings via the Apple menu.

 Total